ipereziriarte/joke-book/README.md

 look to the `AndroidManifest.xml` file under `app/src/debug` that includes a little hack to let the compose element be initialized without calling the parent activity.

+#### Unit tests
+I created a sample unit test in the data module.
+With more time I would also write some tests for the API response and call with MockWebServer.

+## Libraries
+Dependencies are provided at `gradle/libs.versions.toml` And I use:
++ 100% Kotlin
++ Hilt for dependency injection
++ Retrofit, OkHttp, Moshi for the network stack
++ Mockk for testing